-Currently poet laureate in Silver City, New Mexico, I grew up in Nürnberg, Germany, not far from the castle, reading fairy-tales and playing in World War II ruins.
+Poet laureate of Silver City, New Mexico from May 2017 – April 2019, I grew up in Nürnberg, Germany, not far from the castle, reading fairy-tales and playing in World War II ruins.
 After graduating from a Lutheran girls’ high school in Germany, I studied at Georgetown University’s College of Arts and Sciences, which had until shortly before been a Catholic men’s college.
 Contrasts, if not contradictions, are part of the theme of my life.

 My keen interest in women’s writing has led me to my blog Writing In A Woman’s Voice where I post poetry and prose written by women or by men who convincingly write in a woman’s voice.
 On the full moon, and occasionally additionally on the day following the full moon when funds permit, I give a small prize to a poem or story posted there during the preceding moon cycle.